 When is the best time to visit Marina Grande beach in Scilla?

 The best time to visit is from May to September, with peak season falling in August.
-Those seeking peace and lower prices should consider September, when weather conditions are still excellent but tourist crowds are significantly smaller.
+Those seeking peace and lower prices should consider September, when the weather still favours swimming but crowds are usually smaller.

 Are there sun loungers and umbrellas for hire on Marina Grande beach?